-Please address your letter to: John Pyne, 187 Fleet Street Chambers, 187 Fleet Street, London EC4A 2AT.
-Alternatively, if your complaint is regarding the senior clerk, you can address your letter to Mr Andrew Trollope QC or Mr Richard Christie QC at the 187 Fleet Street address.
+Please address your letter to: John Pyne, 187 Fleet Street Chambers, 5 Chancery Lane, London EC4A 1BL.
+Alternatively, if your complaint is regarding the senior clerk, you can address your letter to Mr Andrew Trollope QC or Mr Richard Christie QC at the 5 Chancery Lane address.

 We will, where possible acknowledge receipt of your complaint within three working days and provide you with details of how your complaint will be dealt with.